jonsterling/stlc-type-inference/README.md

     $ ./rando N | sort -u

+Note that this introduces an ordering in the terms.
+You can pipe the output to `shuf` or `sort -R` to randomize it.
 The code in `rando.sml` uses hardcoded probabilities to decide what kind of term to generate.
 Edit these probabilities to change the complexity of the random terms we generate.

 To preprocess the terms for input to neural networks, we did: